-- 41.1 If competitors or officials are placed in immediate physical danger by cars running on the track, and the clerk of the course deems circumstances are such that the track cannot be negotiated safely, even behind the safety car, the race will be suspended. - Should it become necessary to suspend the race, the clerk of the course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line. - When the signal is given overtaking is forbidden, the pit exit will be closed and all cars must proceed slowly into the pit lane.
-The first car to arrive in the pit lane should proceed directly to the pit exit staying in the fast lane, all the other cars should form up in a line behind the first car. - 41.3 Any cars unable to return to the pit lane as a result of the track being blocked will be brought back when the track is cleared and will be arranged in the order they occupied before the race was suspended. - Additionally, any cars in the pit lane or pit entry at the time the race was suspended will be arranged in the order they occupied before the race was suspended. - In all cases the order will be taken at the last point at which it was possible to determine the position of all cars.
-All such cars will then be permitted to resume the race. - The Safety Car will then be driven to the front of the line of cars in the fast lane. - 41.4 Whilst the race is suspended: - a) Neither the race nor the timekeeping system will stop, however, in accordance with Article 5.3 the length of the race suspension will be added to the maximum two hour period. - b) Cars may be worked on once they have stopped in the fast lane but any such work must not impede the resumption of the race. - c) Only team members and officials will be permitted in the pit lane.
+41.1 If competitors or officials are placed in immediate physical danger by cars running on the track, and the clerk of the course deems circumstances are such that the track cannot be negotiated safely, even behind the safety car, the race will be suspended.

+Should it become necessary to suspend the race, the clerk of the course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line.

+- 41.2 When the signal is given overtaking is forbidden, the pit exit will be closed and all cars must proceed slowly into the pit lane.
+The first car to arrive in the pit lane should proceed directly to the pit exit staying in the fast lane, all the other cars should form up in a line behind the first car. - 41.3 Any cars unable to return to the pit lane as a result of the track being blocked will be brought back when the track is cleared and will be arranged in the order they occupied before the race was suspended.

-41.5 Unless asked to do so by the FIA, cars may not be moved from the fast lane whilst the race is suspended.
+Additionally, any cars in the pit lane or pit entry at the time the race was suspended will be arranged in the order they occupied before the race was suspended.

+In all cases the order will be taken at the last point at which it was possible to determine the position of all cars.
+All such cars will then be permitted to resume the race.

+The Safety Car will then be driven to the front of the line of cars in the fast lane.

+- 41.4 Whilst the race is suspended: - a) Neither the race nor the timekeeping system will stop, however, in accordance with Article 5.3 the length of the race suspension will be added to the maximum two hour period. - b) Cars may be worked on once they have stopped in the fast lane but any such work is restricted to that listed in i) to viii) below and must not impede the resumption of the race. - i) Starting the engine and any directly associated preparation. - ii) The fitting or removal of permitted cooling and heating devices. - iii) Changes to the air ducts around the front and rear brakes. - iv) Changes to the radiator ducts. - v) Changes made for driver comfort. - vi) Changing wheels and tyres. - vii) Repair of genuine accident damage. - viii) The aerodynamic set up of the front wing may be adjusted using the existing parts.
+No parts may be added, removed or replaced. - c) Only team members and officials will be permitted in the pit lane. - Unless asked to do so by the FIA, cars may not be moved from the fast lane whilst the race is suspended.
 A penalty under Article 38.3(c) will be imposed on any driver whose car is moved from the fast lane to any other part of the pit lane.